DeDeveloper23/Apple-Slices/README.md

 ## License

-Apple-Slices is released under the [insert license type here] license.
+Apple-Slices is released under the GPLv3 license.
 See the LICENSE file for more details.

 ## Disclaimer